shaharoded/Blackjack-AI/README.md

 ## **Analysis of Results**

 The Blackjack AI agents demonstrate the ability to learn basic strategies within the constraints of the simplified environment.
-Below is a summary of the performance and areas for improvement:
+Below is a summary of the observations and areas for improvement:

-### **Performance**
-1. **Regular Agent:**
-   - Achieved a stable win rate of approximately **41%** after training for ~100,000 episodes.
-   - The plateau is consistent with expected performance given the house advantage and limited decision-making options (hit or stick only).
-   - The agent's learning is evident through its ability to avoid busting more effectively over time.

-2. **Card Counting Agent:**
-    - Improved win rate by **3-4%** compared to the regular agent on testing cases, demonstrating the utility of the running count.
-    - The benefit of card counting is constrained by:
-    - Regular deck reshuffling after every 5 games.
-    - Simplified state representation, adding only deck's running count, which limits the agent’s ability to fully exploit the running count.

 ### **Key Observations**
 - **Simplified State Representation:** The current state includes only `player_value`, `dealer_card`, `usable_ace`, `len(player_hand)` and `running_count` (for CardCounterAgent only).
 This limits the agent's ability to generalize nuanced strategies.